beholder-d/td3-pattern/README.md

 Rest:         ,   ,   ,   ,   ,   ,   ,   ,   ,   ,   ,   ,   , RS,   ,     //   -RS
 ```

+I wanted to move to YAML, but alas it doesn't like empty entries like `Accent: [ , AC]`

 ## Usage

 ```